junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Introduced in House
 - 2017-10-31 — Introduced in House
 - 2017-10-31 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-11-02 — Committee Consideration and Mark-up Session Held.
+- 2017-11-02 — Ordered to be Reported by Voice Vote.
+- 2017-12-11 — Placed on the Union Calendar, Calendar No. 342.
+- 2017-12-11 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-460.
+- 2017-12-11 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-460.